What is a covenant group?

 How many people from First Unitarian Church are members of covenant groups?

-Approximately one hundred and sixty members and friends of First Unitarian Church currently participate in seventeen different covenant groups.
+Approximately one hundred and twenty members and friends of First Unitarian Church currently participate in thirteen different covenant groups.

 How long do covenant groups last?